Commanding officer helping guards working in ceremony (10)

 'in' is the link.

-(Other definitions for coronation that I've seen before include "Ceremony of installing a monarch", "Crowning" and "Royal ceremony of 1953".)
+(Other definitions for coronation that I've seen before include "Royal ceremony of 1953", "State occasion", "Ceremony of installing a monarch", "Enthronement", "street?" and "Crowning".)